selhorn/f5-openstack-docs/docs/lbaas/topic_capacity-based-scaleout.rst

 Use Case
 --------

-Capacity-based scale out provides redundancy and high availability amongst F5 agents responsible for managing a specific service environment.
+Capacity-based scale out provides redundancy and high availability amongst |agent-long|s responsible for managing a specific service environment.
 The capacity score each agent reports back to the Neutron database is used to assign tasks to the agent handling the fewest requests.

 Prerequisites
 -------------